-A power criterion ( $P_c$ ) defined by $P_c = IV$ , is sometimes used in large scale applications.
+A power criterion (P_c) defined by $P_c = IV$, is sometimes used in large scale applications.
 It can be a useful criterion in magnet design to specify the maximum allowed consumption of cryogen and thus a suitable working current.

-The offset method (Ekin, 1989) is a method for calculating $I_c$ that attempts to minimise the problems associated with the electrical field or resistivity criterion. $I_c$ is calculated in two stages.
-A tangent to the V-I curve is constructed at an electric field criterion given by $J_c$ .
+The offset method (Ekin, 1989) is a method for calculating I_c that attempts to minimise the problems associated with the electrical field or resistivity criterion.
+I_c is calculated in two stages.
+A tangent to the V-I curve is constructed at an electric field criteria given by J_c .
 The critical current is then defined as the current at which the tangent is extrapolated to zero voltage.
 This procedure provides an attempt to subtract the current flowing in the non-superconducting components from the total current which can be useful for samples where there is a large shunt in parallel with the superconductor.
 We do not recommend using the offset method unless it cannot be avoided.

 The critical current density can be calculated in three ways once the critical current has been measured.
 For engineering applications, the conductor is treated as a single entity.
 The V-I characteristic for the entire conductor, including the stabilising material and the matrix, is required.
-The engineering critical current density $(J{c,ENG})$ is defined as the critical current divided by the crosssectional area of the entire conductor (Chislett-McDonald et al., 2019).
-This is the important parameter when designing systems such as magnets.
+The engineering critical current density (J_c^ε or J_e) is defined as the critical current divided by the cross-sectional area of the entire conductor.
+This is the important parameter when designing systems such magnets.
 The second definition of current density is relevant for comparing and developing conductors of different superconducting materials.
-It can be seen in Figure 2 that, in contrast to NbTi and BiSCCO, Nb3Sn conductor has matrix material such as (tin depleted) bronze, which is neither superconducting nor contributes to stabilising the conductor.
+It can be seen in

+Figure 2 that, in contrast to NbTi and BiSCCO, Nb3Sn conductor has matrix material such as (tin depleted) bronze, which is neither superconducting nor contributes to stabilising the conductor.
 However, it is required in the processing of the conductor and cannot be removed.
-Hence the so called 'non-copper critical current density', Jc, Non-Cu, can be calculated using the area of the superconductor that is not matrix material (i.e. non-Cu or non-Ag).
-This provides the second definition of $J_c$ and is particularly useful for wire manufacturers.
-In fundamental flux pinning studies, the critical current density in the superconducting layer alone is required.
+Hence the so called 'non-copper critical current density', $J{c(Non-Cu)}$, can be calculated using the area of the superconductor that is not matrix material (i.e. non-Cu or non-Ag).
+This provides the second definition of J_c and is particularly useful for wire manufacturers.
+In fundamental studies, the critical current density in the superconducting layer alone is required.
 Measuring the cross-sectional area in NbTi or BiSCCO is relatively straightforward.
-However, if there are fine superconducting filaments, as in $Nb_3Sn$ or $Nb_3Al$ conductors, it can require electron microscopy or post measurement etching techniques to determine the cross-sectional area of the superconducting layers alone (Raine et al., 2019).
+However, if there are fine superconducting filaments, as in Nb3Sn or Nb3Al conductors, it can require electron microscopy or post measurement etching techniques to determine the cross-sectional area of the superconducting layers alone (Raine, T et al., 2017).